Can science blow up a balloon?

 Step 2 – Prepare two pans of water.
 Fill one pan with ice and cold water.
 Fill the other pan with hot boiling water.
 What do you think will happen if you place the bottle in the pan with the hot water?
 What do you think will happen if you place the bottle in the pan with the cold water?
 Write down your hypothesis (prediction) and then follow the steps below.

 Step 3 – Place the bottle in the pan with the hot water.
 Hold it in the pan for 30-40 seconds.
 Watch what happens to the balloon and make some observations.
 Does the balloon inflate?
 What do you think will happen if you remove the bottle from the pan with the hot water?

 Step 5 – Place the bottle in the pan with the cold water.
 Hold it in the pan for 30-40 seconds.
 Watch what happens to the balloon and make some observations.
 Does the balloon deflate?
 What do you think will happen if you remove the bottle from the pan with the cold water?

-Step 6 – Remove the bottle from the cold water and place on the table.
+Step 6 – Remove the bottle from the cold water and place it on the table.
 The balloon will remain deflated.